Ananth864/Robot-smart-car-controlled-by-phone-application-via-bluetooth-wifi/README.md

 A robot car that is powered by 2 rear motors and a castor wheel in the front.
 It is controlled via a phone application, designed on appinventor, that simulates a joystick.
 It sends serial data of the coordinates joystick to the HC-05 module which determines the voltage and direction of each DC motor.
 The speed and direction of the motor is controlled by the L298N motor driver.
 All components are attached onto the brickboard which acts as the chassis for the car.
 The car also includes a collision warning system that sounds a buzzer if the front of car is less than 5cm away from any obsticle.
 This is achieved with the help of a ultrasonic sensor.
+It is powered by a 12V,2A AC to DC.

 Experience:
 This was a fun starter project to understand and build on my arduino knowledge.
 Understood how the components communicate with each other and the familiarised myself with